-The Federal Highway Administration's (FHWA) Technical Advisory T 6640.8A, Guidance for Preparing and Processing Environmental and Section 4(f) Documents, states that environmental documents for projects prepared under the National Environmental Policy Act (NEPA) should identify and review development trends, area growth, and land use plans and policies in the area that would be affected by the proposed project (FHWA 1987).
-The land use discussion should assess the consistency of the alternatives with the area's plans and any secondary impacts associated with substantial, foreseeable, induced development for each alternative.
+The Federal Highway Administration's (FHWA) Technical Advisory T 6640.8A.
+Guidance for Preparing and Processing Environmental and Section 4(f) Documents, states that environmental documents for projects prepared under the National Environmental Policy Act (NEPA) should identify and review development trends, area growth, and land use plans and policies in the area that would be affected by the proposed project (FHWA 1987).
+The land use discussion should assess the consistency of the alternatives with the area's plans and any secondary impacts associated with substantial, foreseeable, induced development for each alternative (see Chapter 20, Indirect Effects).